TheArturthur/CoppermindScraper/Cosmere/Spren.md

 >“*Concentrationspren rippled in the air like waves overhead.*”
-\-Oathbringer: Chapter 53[114]
+\-Oathbringer: Chapter 53[125]

 A type of spren that looks like ripples in the air, similar to a drop in the pond, although without the pond.
 They are rare in [[Alethkar\|Alethkar]], but can be found in [[Urithiru\|Urithiru]] and [[Tashikk\|Tashikk]].
 They most commonly appear around people who are deeply focused on their task.

 >“*Her drawing gathered about a half-dozen of them, pulling them by her act of creation just as a bright fire would draw flamespren.*”
-\-The Way of Kings: Chapter Seven[48]
+\-Shallan Davar[58]

 An uncommon type of spren that appear around creative acts such as painting or drawing.
 They are of medium-size, about finger-length, and glow with a silvery light.
 They take the form of objects they have recently seen, but move them in odd ways, such as a table that rolls like a wheel.
 In the Cognitive Realm, they appear as small swirling shapes that change colors, and evoke impressions such as faces.
 When drawing, the more skilled one is, the more likely creationspren are to appear.
+Creationspren are attracted to the emotion and perception of the person doing the creating, instead of the creation itself.
 [[Singers\|Singers]] bond a creationspren to enter [[Artform\|artform]].
 Additionally, creationspren form Lightweaver [[Shardplate\|Plate]].

  by  Marianne Eie  Deathspren
 >“*Only the dying could see deathspren.
 You saw them, then died.
 Only the very, very lucky few survived after that.
 Deathspren knew when the end was close.*”
-\-The Way of Kings: Chapter Thirty-Eight[119]
+\-Kaladin[131]

 A type of spren that appears only to people near death.
 Very few people survive after seeing deathspren - due to this rarity some consider them not to be real.
 They look like black, many-legged, fist-sized creatures, with glowing red eyes that leave trails of light when the deathspren moves.
 They whisper with voices like paper being torn. [[Lirin\|Lirin]] said that deathspren are repelled by water.
 Deathspren are sometimes referred to as a euphemism for dying.